Mineralogy Certification Course

 Formula: Be3Al2[Si6O18]

 Beryl has numerous colored varieties like aquamarine, emerald, heliodor, morganite, and goshenite.
-Therefore, the color is not a beryl diagnostic feature.
-The hexagonal prismatic habit of beryl crystals is very characteristic and allows us to tell apart beryl from topaz, tourmaline, quartz, and numerous other silicates.
-Beryl is harder (7.5-8) than hexagonal apatite (5).
-Beryl also has weak pleochroism, although it is hard to observe pale crystals.
+Therefore, color is not a diagnostic feature of beryl.
+However, a hexagonal prismatic habit is very characteristic of beryl crystals and allows us to distinguish beryl from topaz, tourmaline, quartz, and numerous other silicates.
+Apatite also has a hexagonal crystal habit, but beryl has a greater hardness (7.5-8) than apatite (5).
+Beryl also has weak pleochroism, although it is hard to observe in pale crystals.

 Mineral property | Beryl characteristics |